Equal Employment Opportunity

 The District Board of Trustees is committed to a policy of nondiscrimination and Equal Employment Opportunity in the recruitment, selection, employment, training, reclassification, promotion and retention of employees.

-This policy shall be implemented without regard to race, color, ancestry, national origin, sex, age, religious creed, marital status, medical condition, disability or military status.
+This policy shall be implemented without regard to ethnic group identification, race, color, ancestry, national origin, sex, sexual orientation, age, religious creed, marital status, medical condition, disability or military status.
 All of these categories are protected by the following legislation: Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendment of 1972, Section 504 of the Rehabilitation Act of 1973, the Fair Employment and Housing Act, California Code I 2900 et seq., and the Americans with Disabilities Act of 1990.